 A western gang leader.
 Wyoming’s first female physician, who dressed as a man and toted a .32 caliber revolver on house visits.
 An inventor of an accidental torture device.
 A prospector who hit the proverbial jackpot.
 Two explorers who happen to be brothers.
 What do all these characters have in common?
 They’re the historical figures for Brush Creek Distillery’s exclusive selection of small batch Rye, Vodka, Gin, Moonshine, and Whiskey.

 Prepare to be amazed, because Brush Creek Cellar is nearly the length of a football field.
 It will have the capacity to house over 100,000 bottles of rare, vintage wines.
-Guests will have the opportunity to receive a one-on-one tour with the sommelier, Gretchen Allen, who brings over 30 years of wine experience to Brush Creek Ranch.
-Educational courses on blending, varietals, and comparative tasting will also be available.
+Guests will have the opportunity to receive a one-on-one tour with an expert sommelier and participate in educational courses on blending, varietals, and comparative tasting.